geosolutions-it/doc-geonode/index.rst

     .. code-block:: yaml

-        geo/geo # principal user whith suoders privileges geonode/geo # /home/geonode is the location where you can find sources, binaries and training data postgres/postgres # system user for the management of the DBMS
+        geo/geo # principal user whith suoders privileges /home/geo/ is the location where you can find sources, binaries and training data /home/geo/my_geonode is the location of a materialized `geonode-project <https://github.com/geosolutions-it/geonode-project.git>`_ Django template
+        /home/geo/Envs/geonode/src/geonode is the location of the GeoNode core sources postgres/postgres # system user for the management of the DBMS